 The Republic of Italy does not contemplate severe clawback provisions for securitisation transactions.
 It is noted, however, that in a future insolvency scenario /resolution procedure involving the Originator and/or the group to which it belongs, although its home member state is in Italy, it cannot be excluded that insolvency laws of other jurisdictions (e.g. France) may become applicable to an insolvency procedure affecting SFS Italia.
-In this respect, PCS believes that, in such case, however, the prospect that such laws would be recognised as applicable to a possible claw-back action aimed at the recovery of the Receivables back from the Issuer is remote, particularly due to the strength of the true sale assignment and to the segregation of the Receivables operated by the combined provisions of the Italian securitisation law and Italian factoring law.>>.
+In this respect, PCS believes that, in such case, however, the prospect that such laws would be recognised as applicable to a possible claw-back action aimed at the recovery of the Receivables back from the Issuer is remote, particularly due to the strength of the true sale assignment and to the segregation of the Receivables operated by the combined provisions of the Italian securitisation law and Italian factoring law.

-In this respect, we also note the statement in risk factor "Risk of claw back" and in "The Bank Recovery and Resolution Directive may apply to some parties to the Transaction Documents":
+In this respect, we also note the statement in risk factor "Risk of claw back":

-<<Assignments of receivables made under the Securitisation Law are subject to claw-back (revocatoria fallimentare) (i) pursuant to Article 166, first paragraph, of the Italian Insolvency Code, if the petition for adjudication of insolvency of the relevant seller is filed within 6 (six) months from the purchase of the relevant portfolio of receivables, provided that the value of the receivables exceeds the sale price of the receivables for more than 25 (twenty-five) per cent. and the purchaser is not able to demonstrate that it was not aware of the insolvency of such originator, or (ii) pursuant to Article 166, paragraph 2, of the Italian Insolvency Code, if the petition for adjudication of insolvency of the relevant seller is filed within 3 (three) months from the purchase by the purchaser of the relevant portfolio of receivables, and the insolvency receiver of such seller is able to demonstrate that the purchaser was aware or ought to be aware of the insolvency of the seller. (...)>>.
+<<Assignments of receivables made under the Securitisation Law are subject to claw-back (revocatoria fallimentare) (i) pursuant to Article 166, paragraph 1, letter a), of the Italian Insolvency Code, if the petition followed by the opening of the judicial liquidation (liquidazione giudiziale) of the relevant seller is filed within 6 (six) months from the purchase of the relevant portfolio of receivables, provided that the value of the receivables exceeds the sale price of the receivables for more than 25 (twenty-five) per cent. and the purchaser is not able to demonstrate that it was not aware of the insolvency of such originator, or (ii) pursuant to Article 166, paragraph 2, of the Italian Insolvency Code, if the petition followed by the opening of the judicial liquidation (liquidazione giudiziale) of the relevant seller is filed within 3 (three) months from the purchase by the purchaser of the relevant portfolio of receivables, and the insolvency receiver of such seller is able to demonstrate that the purchaser was aware or ought to be aware of the insolvency of the seller. (...)>>.